JiyaGupta-cs/react-fire/README.md

 ```

-Then create authentication using react-fire
+Then create authentication using react-fire-utils

 ```
-react-fire create-auth
+react-fire-utils create-auth
 ```

 ## Navigation